ornlu-is/ornlu-is.github.io/content/posts/overengineering_adventures_1.md

 ```

 {{< admonition type=note title="docker build . -f Dockerfile -t 'askeladden'" open=true >}}
 When we give the Docker CLI the `build` command, we are telling it to build an image.
-Images are later used to create containers, which are instances of a given image.
+Images are later used to create containers, which are running instances of a given image.
 The `.` refers to the path of the context, which, in the context (ha-ha, funny guy) of Docker, refers to the set of files that can be used by the build process.
 The `-f` is shorthand notation for `--file` and is the path to the `Dockerfile`, while `-t` is short for `--tag` and allows us to name/tag our image.
 In this case, I only named it.
 {{< /admonition >}}

 We can check our image by listing all images built by Docker using `docker images`: